christophergandrud/EIUCrisesMeasure/README.md

 ## Preview

-This is a selection of scores from an early version of the MIFMS (kernal PCA version):
+This is a selection of scores:

 ![mifms plot](mifms_16countries.png)